Dogecoin Price Analysis: DOGE/USD is bearish for the next 24 hours

 - Dogecoin price analysis is bearish today.

-On the 4-hour chart, we can see the Dogecoin price currently reacting lower as bulls cannot sustain the current price levels any longer.
+On the Dogecoin 4-hour chart, we can observe that the price is continuing to consolidate around $0.18 today, with bears readying for another push lower.

-Since the large drop on December 4, Dogecoin’s price has been trading in a tight range.
-After a new low of $0.13 was set, DOGE/USD bounded back up to $0.18 resistance.
+Since the huge drop on December th, Dogecoin’s price has been stuck in a sideways mode.
+Until a somewhat lower local low was reached above $10.5 on the 13th of December, resistance at $0.18 was tested several times.

-DOGE plummeted to a new low of $0.005 on June 10, but it recovered and rebounded after briefly trading for more than a week above $0.18.
-After some consolidation beneath the resistance level, a steady decline began again, ending in a lower low at $0.16 below the previous one.
+On Tuesday, the price of DOGE/USD rose sharply, briefly approaching $0.22.
+However, bears swiftly overwhelmed thereafter, resulting in a retrace to $0.17 yesterday.

-The Bollinger bands are wide open and indicative of high volatility, with the bands themselves contracting over time as prices move sideways.
-The RSI is hovering in the neutral area around 50.0, not giving too much indication of where it will go next.
+Since then, Dogecoin’s price has remained in a tight band around the $0.18 resistance level.
+Bulls will likely be tested further as they fail to have the power to propel the market any higher.

 Dogecoin Price Analysis: Conclusion